Decoupling of Field Equations in Einstein and Modified Gravity: Generic Off--Diagonal Solutions

-\begin{claim} All generic off--diagonal non--vacuum and effective vacuum solutions of the EYMH equations determined respectively by Theorem \ref{th3a} and Corollaries \ref{corolvacuum}, \ref{corym1} and \ref{corym2} can be generalized to metrics of type (\ref{ans1}).
-For such constructions, there are used nonlinear superposition of metrics and their ''duals'' on v--coordinates in order to define non--Killing solutions of respective systems of PDEs from Theorems \ref{th2b} and/or \ref{th2} \end{claim}
+\begin{claim} All generic off--diagonal non--vacuum and effective vacuum solutions of the modified gravitational equations determined, respectively, by Theorem \ref {th3a} and Corollaries \ref{corolvacuum}, \ref{corym1} and \ref{corym2} can be generalized to metrics of type (\ref{ans1}).
+For such constructions, there are used nonlinear superposition of metrics and their "duals" on v--coordinates in order to define non--Killing solutions of respective systems of PDEs from Theorems \ref{th2b} and/or \ref{th2} \end{claim}

 The statements of this Claim are formulated following our experience on constructing generic off--diagonal vacuum and non--vacuum solutions.
-For such nonlinear systems, it is not possible to formulate ceratin general uniqueness and exhaustive criteria.
-Almost sure, not all solutions of EYMH equations can be constructed in such forms, or related to any sets of prescribed solutions via "nondegernerate" nonholonomic deformations.
-The length of this paper does not allow us to present all technical details and general formulas for coefficients for ansatz for d--metrics\footnote{ such formulas are, for instance, of type (\ref{sol1a})--(\ref{lccondm}), with functions $h_{3}(.,y^{3})$ and $h_{4}(.,y^{3})$ and further ''dualization'' $h_{3}\rightarrow \underline{h}_{4}(.,y^{4})$ and $ h_{4}\rightarrow \underline{h}_{3}(.,y^{4})$ with corresponding re--definition of N--connection coefficients} which can be constructed following this Claim.
+For such nonlinear systems, it is not possible to formulate certain general uniqueness and exhaustive criteria.
+Sure, not all solutions of modified gravitational equations can be constructed in such forms, or related to any sets of prescribed solutions via "nondegernerate" nonholonomic deformations.
+The length of this paper does not allow us to present all technical details and general formulas for coefficients for ansatzes for d--metrics\footnote{ Such formulas are, for instance, of type (\ref{sol1a})--(\ref{lccondm}), with functions $h_{3}(.,y^{3})$ and $h_{4}(.,y^{3})$ and further "dualization" $h_{3}\rightarrow \underline{h}_{4}(.,y^{4})$ and $h_{4}\rightarrow \underline{h}_{3}(.,y^{4})$ with corresponding re--definition of N--connection coefficients.} which can be constructed following this Claim.
 Explicit examples supporting our approach are given in sections \ref{s5} and \ref{s6}.